 Choosing a specific diet plan can also help you find resources to keep you moving forward.
 Cookbooks, recipes online, and even community support (online or in person) are available for many specific plans.

-Finally, having a clear plan is a great way to retrain your brain when it comes to eating.
+Finally, having clear “rules” is a great way to retrain your brain when it comes to eating.
 You won’t have to guess on whether you’re making a healthy choice – the plan lays it all out for you.
 You’ll know how much of something is okay, you’ll gain awareness of portion sizes, what contains added sugar, and so much more.
 Eventually, it will become your norm – but we all need a little help when we’re starting something new.

 How Do I Choose the Right Plan for Myself?